 Natural rubber begins with latex, which is found in a sap-like form in trees and plants.
 Rubber trees from South America and Southeast Asia provide much of the latex in natural rubber.
 A process called rubber tapping is used to harvest latex from rubber trees.
-A wide cut is made in a tree’s bark, allowing the latex to drip and be collected.
+A wide-cut is made in a tree’s bark, allowing the latex to drip and be collected.
 After it’s collected, the latex is filtered and washed.
-Then, an acid is added so that the rubber coagulates, or thickens.
+Then, an acid is added to the latex so that the rubber coagulates, or thickens.
 Once it’s adequately coagulated, the rubber is dried, squeezed, and pressed into sheets for transport.

-When rubber (either natural or synthetic) arrives at a plant, it’s ready to be processed.
+When rubber (either natural or synthetic) arrives at a plant, it’s ready for processing and manufacturing.
 First, the rubber goes through compounding, which involves adding chemicals and additives based on the intended use for the rubber.
 For example, a filler made from soot called carbon black is added to improve the rubber’s strength.
 Carbon black also gives rubber products, like vehicle tires, a black color.
 Other fillers might include recycled rubber, plasticizers, coloring pigments, and more.

 After mixing is successfully complete, the rubber cools and is ready for shaping.
 During shaping, rubber might be applied as a coat onto other materials, like conveyor belts or tires.
 Or, a mold is used to cast rubber into a shape like shoe soles or gaskets.
 If a mold is used, the rubber is vulcanized then.
 If not, vulcanization is the final step.
 In vulcanization, the rubber is heated and cured, which makes it more resistant to damage and temperature changes.
 Rubber would be much more brittle or sticky without these processes.
 After the rubber is vulcanized it’s ready to be distributed.